USS Beale (DD-471): 1962 – 1968

 That extended assignment did not prevent her from participating in internationally significant events, however, for, after Fidel Castro's insurgents succeeded in overthrowing the dictatorship of Fulgencio Batista in Cuba in 1959, ships of the Navy performed almost constant patrols off that troubled island.
 Beale carried out her first such mission between 13 and 26 April 1961, and her second tour of duty in Cuban waters lasted from the end of June until mid-August 1962.
 On 30 June 1962, she resumed her former destroyer classification and the designation, DD-471.

 Later that year, after reconnaissance flights over the island revealed the presence of offensive nuclear missiles, President John F. Kennedy declared a "quarantine" of Cuba to prevent the importation of additional missiles and to secure the removal of those already in place.
 Beale served on the Cuban Missile Crisis "blockade" from 25 October to 5 November 1962.
-During these operations, on Saturday, 27 October, the Beale dropped practice depth charges on Soviet submarine B-59 (Foxtrot) class, after which the submarine surfaced, upon which the Beale closed to within 500 yards on a parallel course, illuminating the Soviet vessel with its 24-inch searchlight (deck log excerpts of USS Beale, available at National Security Archives, "National Security Archive Electronic Briefing Book No. 75", Section II, item 13).
+During these operations, on Saturday, 27 October, the Beale dropped practice depth charges on Soviet submarine B-59 (Foxtrot) class, after which the submarine surfaced, upon which the Beale closed to within 500 yards on a parallel course, illuminating the Soviet vessel with its 24-inch searchlight.
 It was later revealed from Soviet sources that the depth-charging by the Beale had caused the commander of the Soviet submarine, Savitsky, who was unable to establish radio contact with base, to consider firing a 15-kiloton nuclear torpedo, and had asked two other senior officers to vote, with the dissenting vote of Vasili Arkhipov preventing the launch.

 After an additional year of service along the East Coast and in the West Indies, Beale completed preparations in November 1963 to embark upon her first major overseas deployment in more than half a decade.
 On the 29th, she stood out of Norfolk on her way across the Atlantic Ocean.
 The warship arrived in Pollensa Bay, Majorca, on 11 December and relieved McCaffrey (DD-860) the following afternoon.
 During her first eight weeks with the 6th Fleet, normal activities such as exercises and port visits occupied her time.
 Early in February 1964, however, orders sent her to the eastern Mediterranean where she joined a contingency force brought together in response to trouble on the island of Cyprus.
 Service with the contingency force received her undivided attention until the first week in March.
 Afterwards, Beale made a six-day liberty call at Istanbul, Turkey, and then returned to sea for further duty in the eastern Mediterranean, an assignment that included NATO exercises in the Ionian Sea.
 Late in March, she returned to the western portion of the "middle sea", where she spent the remaining six weeks of her deployment.
 Completing turnover formalities at Pollensa Bay near the end of the second week in May, Beale transited the Strait of Gibraltar on the 14th and shaped a course for Hampton Roads.